YijunAH/Indoor_GPS/README.md

 Predicting location via indoor positioning systems

 This example is taken from: Chapter 1 Predicting Location via Indoor Positioning Systems from the book: Case Studies in Data Science with R by Deborah Nolan, University of California, Berkeley and Duncan Temple Lang, University of California, Davis.
-Detailed information and dataset can be downloaded from: http://rdatasciencecases.org/Data.html
+Detailed information and data files can be downloaded from: http://rdatasciencecases.org/Data.html

 ![Heatmap1](Heatmap1.png?raw=true "FirstHeatmap")

-Fig.1 Signal strength heat map generated angle==0 and with mac=="00:0f:a3:39:e1:c0"
+Fig.1 Signal strength heat map generated @angle==0 with mac=="00:0f:a3:39:e1:c0"

-Brief Background Information:
+Brief Background Information about this dataset:
-Data size: nearly one million measurements of signal/measurements Data Structure: two documents/datasets: offline(as the training set) and online (as the test set)
+Data size: nearly one million measurements of signal/rows Data structure: two documents/datasets: offline(as the training set) and online (as the test set)

 ![FloorMapandMac](CalibPointandMac.png?raw=true "FloorMapandMac")

-Fig. X Floor map with calibration points (red, 166 points in total, spaced 1 meter apart in the hallways of one floor) and router position (black, 6 routers in total).
+Fig. 2 Floor map with calibration points (red point, 166 points in total, spaced 1 meter apart in the hallways of one floor) and mac position (black point, 6 routers in total).

 I have two RMD files in this repository.
 The one named "XXXX" is the one with all my comments and graphs.
-The one named "XXX" is a 'cleaned ' version of the previous one.
+The one named "XXX" is a 'cleaned' version of the previous one.
 It only has all the required lines to run the final position prediction estimation, without any comments or graphs.

-In '', I divided this study into 12 parts in total.
+In '', I divided this study into 12 parts/sections.
 Part 1 and 2 focused on data cleaning and formating.
 We started with playing with the offline dataset and formated it into a clean and organized dataframe.
 From part 3 to part 8, we looked at different variables, orientation, mac address, X and Y position, distance to router and their effect towards signal strength.

 ![SignalStrengthvsDist](SignalStrengthvsDist.png?raw=true "SignalStrengthvsDist")

-Fig. 4 Signal strength plotted against distance to mac.
+Fig. 3 Signal strength plotted against distance to mac.
 The signal strength decreases with the distance to mac increase

 Part 9 to part 10, we moved on to the online dataset (test dataset).
 We modified it into a dataframe format we preferred.
 Our goal was to built a prediction model using the signal strength in the online dataset to predict corresponding X and Y position.
 Online dataset contains information measured at 60 radom locations.